aduquet/MetaExplorex-MasterThesis/README.md

 ## Features

-- Visualization of metamorphic testing results: MetaExploreX provides a clear and intuitive visual representation of the results of metamorphic testing, allowing users to quickly identify patterns and trends in the data.
+- Visualization of metamorphic testing results: MetaExploreX provides a clear and intuitive visual representation of the results of metamorphic testing, allowing users to identify patterns and trends in the data quickly.

 - Navigation through test cases: With MetaExploreX, users can easily navigate through different test cases and explore specific examples where metamorphic rules were either violated or not violated.